-Supervised consumption services are part of a range of evidence-based services that support prevention, harm reduction and treatment for Albertans living with substance use challenges.
+Supervised consumption services (SCS) are part of a range of evidence-based services that aim to reduce harm, support prevention, and provide treatment for Albertans.

-Supervised consumption services provide a place where people can use drugs in a monitored, hygienic environment to reduce harm from substance use while offering additional services such as counselling, social work, and opioid-dependency treatment.
+SCS’ provide a place where people can use pre-obtained drugs in a monitored, hygienic environment to reduce harm from substance use.
+Clients receive medical care from regulated health professionals and are connected to recovery-oriented services such as substance use treatment and social supports.

 SCS’ are part of the addiction and mental health services continuum of care and can support clients ready for change, connecting them to recovery-oriented services and care.

 For more information on substance surveillance data including supervised consumption service use, and opioid poisonings and deaths, visit Substance Use Surveillance Data, Government of Alberta.

 Follow the links below to view more information about each of the service locations for Supervised Consumption Services, hours of operation, eligibility and contact information.

 The Digital Overdose Response System (DORS) app allows Albertans using opioids or other substances to mobilize emergency response to their location if they become unconscious.